barumau/pandunia/english/english-pandunia.md

 bat (flying mammal) - fei mushu
 batch (lot) - lote
 bath - banya
-bathe - banya
+bathe - fa banya
 bathroom - banya kamar
 battery - bateri
 bay (gulf) - baya
 be - si
-be about (discuss as a subject) - tema
+be about (discuss as a subject) - fa tema
 be beside (accompany) - na late
 be born - be jene
 be bothered by (bother to, take the trouble to) - be turbe